Miguel Cabrera Preview, Player Props: Tigers vs. Yankees

 Yankees Pitching Rankings

-- Yankees pitchers combine to rank 18th in baseball in home runs allowed (170 total, 1.2 per game).
+- Yankees pitchers combine to surrender 170 total home runs at a rate of 1.2 per game (to rank 17th in baseball).

-- In his most recent time out on Wednesday against the Detroit Tigers, the right-hander threw six innings, giving up two earned runs while surrendering four hits.
+- In his last appearance on Thursday against the Detroit Tigers, the righty tossed 4 2/3 innings, giving up three earned runs while surrendering six hits.

+- The 27-year-old has amassed an ERA of 4.56, with 8.9 strikeouts per nine innings, in 28 games this season.
+Opponents are batting .267 against him.

 © 2023 Data Skrive.
 All rights reserved.